 Jason E. Wright has litigated disputes in court and arbitration forums nationwide, carried out internal investigations, briefed appeals, and advised businesses as well as individual clients on a wide range of matters.
 He takes pride in being a strategic thinker who works efficiently to find the most practical solution to any problem.

-Before law school, Jason served eight years in the U.S. Marine Corps and worked overseas as a military contractor in a role considered by some to be one of the premier “force multipliers.”
+Before law school, Jason served eight years in the U.S. Marine Corps and worked overseas as a military contractor in a role often considered to be one of the premier “force multipliers.”
 After graduating cum laude from Michigan Law School in Ann Arbor, he spent nearly 10 years practicing in Dallas with two large international AmLaw 100 firms:

 Working in ‘BigLaw’ with exceptional colleagues and staff for so long was rewarding.
 It exposed me early on to a wide variety of complex business issues and gave me the foundation to establish my own practice.